 2) Dizziness: Hot water can sometimes cause light-headedness and dizziness.
 If you start to feel woozy, get out of the hot tub immediately and re-adjust to the external temperature.

 3) Use an UMBRELLA or some kind of shade.
 Just like a pool, hot tub water can attract the intense rays of the sun.
 You should protect your eyes and skin from the sun’s extreme rays.
 Using a hat and glasses while in the hot tub can help.

 Although playing around in a hot tub the size of your bed may not seem like a big deal, goofing around in ANY body of water, no matter how miniature, can be dangerous.
 As a result, it takes less than a second to trip, slip or fall and bump your head.

 In many areas, weather can change in a second.
 Consequently, refrain from using your hot tub in extreme conditions, like hail, blizzards, or thunderstorms.
 Not only do you risk getting hurt, you risk damaging your hot tub and contaminating the water.

 *Avoid Electrical Devices

-Electrical devices like stereos or TV’s in or around the hot tub should be avoided at all costs.
+Most noteworthy, electrical devices like stereos or TV’s in or around the hot tub should be avoided at all costs.
 There are waterproof pouches or dry bags for phones and other electronics that are transparent and allow you to operate your devices; DO NOT plug the device into an outlet while in the hot tub!
 All it takes is a splash to cause an electrical hazard.

-A hot tub is a GREAT INVESTMENT for you and your family!
+Finally, a hot tub is a GREAT INVESTMENT for you and your family!
 It will provide wonderful memories and times for years to come.
 For a positive hot tub experience, ensure you follow proper safely protocol.

 For additional information please check out these links to previous blog posts: